mgreiff/FEM-examples/README.md

 * Task 6.1 - Complete and presented
 * Task 6.2 - Complete and presented
 * Task 6.3 - Incomplete
-* Task 6.4 - Incomplete
+* Task 6.4 - Complete but not yet presented
 * Task 8.1 - Complete and presented
 * Task 9.1 - Incomplete